 Via Melloni, 3/A - 43121 - Parma

-The access is allowed only for 10 people at a time.
+Groups can access at least 8 people, maximum 20.
+Co-presence is allowed 10 people at a time.

 The chamber of Saint Paul used to be part of the abbess’ apartment in the Benedectine Convent of Saint Paul, decorated from 1514 at the order of Abbess Giovanna da Piacenza, whose priorate was characterized by a lively cultural life.

 The frescoes painted by Correggio in 1519 can be considered true masterpieces of Italian High Renaissance art.
 In the room, an umbrella vault is divided into 16 segments by late Gothic ribs.
 Correggio, influenced by Mantegna, Raphael and Leonardo’s work in Milan, created the illusion of a pergola with festoons of fruit held up by ribbons.
 In the center of the dome can be seen the armorial bearings of Abbess Giovanna.
 In each of the 16 segments is an oval trompe-l’oeil opening, filled with finely executed putti in playful poses with dogs, bows and arrows, hunting gear and trophies.

 At the base of the vault, faux-marble lunettes boast monochrome mythological figures in classical style and the hood over the huge stone fiereplace shows Diana on a Chariot preparing for the hunt.

 These frescoes are clearly more than an allegory of the theme of the goddess of hunting: the cycle is widely aknowledged as a record of the fierce battle of the abbess against the civil and religious authorities, determined to reduce the political power of convents and to suppress their flourishing intellectual and social life.